TrellixVulnTeam/swahilipython_SCMU/Doc/library/marshal.rst

 .. function:: load(file)

-   Read one value from the open file and return it.
+   Read one value kutoka the open file and return it.
 If no valid value is read (e.g. because the data has a different Python version's incompatible marshal format), raise :exc:`EOFError`, :exc:`ValueError` or :exc:`TypeError`.
 The file must be a readable :term:`binary file`.